emilybache/RPG-Combat-Approval-Kata/README.md

     - Damage is subtracted from Health
     - When damage received exceeds current Health, Health becomes 0 and the character dies

-1. A Character can Heal a Character.
+1. A Character can Heal themselves.
-    - Dead characters cannot be healed
+    - Dead characters cannot heal
-    - Healing cannot raise health above 1000

 ## Iteration Two

 1. A Character cannot Deal Damage to itself.

-1. A Character can only Heal itself.
+1. A Character can not heal themselves to a health above 1000.

 1. When dealing damage:
     - If the target is 5 or more Levels above the attacker, Damage is reduced by 50%
     - If the target is 5 or more Levels below the attacker, Damage is increased by 50%

-## Iteration Three

-1. Characters have an attack Max Range.

-1. *Melee* fighters have a range of 2 meters.

-1. *Ranged* fighters have a range of 20 meters.

-1. Characters must be in range to deal damage to a target.

 ## Retrospective